“Are you ready?” John asked.

 My gaze moved over the crowd as we descended the stairs.
 Spread out before us was a shifting sea of humanity.
 The dancers in the center of the ballroom twirled like eddies in a retreating tide.
 Three massive chandeliers hung above them, supplying the only light in the room.
 It reminded me of the golden glow from Drury Lane.

-I lowered my eyes to our host.
+I brought my eyes back to our host.
 Much to my chagrin, McNaught stood to his left.
 Even worse, the favorable lighting rendered him breathtakingly handsome.
 He’d done something to his dark hair since leaving our carriage, and it looked artfully disheveled now.
 Touchable.
 Flecks of cerulean whorled through his cravat, perfectly matched to the color of his eyes.
 Several nearby women shot him covetous glances from beneath their lashes.
 God help me, I couldn’t blame them.

 Not for the first time, I lamented his good looks.
 It would be so much easier to be around the spy if his exterior accurately represented the dark creature that lurked beneath.
 Even though my rational mind recognized that he wasn’t a good man, my fluttering pulse chose to ignore it.
 What did it say about me that I both loathed and lusted after the man at the same time?